 If you own a lending organization, you might want to minimize risk when granting loans.
-Given this, you may think of internal service that will quickly collect clients’ information from social media and other sources.
-It is possible to empower your tool with artificial intelligence that will calculate an approximate credibility rate of the customer.
+Given this, you may think of an internal service that will quickly collect clients’ information from social media and other sources.
+It is possible to empower your tool with artificial intelligence to calculate an approximate credibility rate of the customer.
 Thus, you can reduce the chance of loan default.

-The size of the company itself is not a decisive factor for the development or non-development of an enterprise app.
+The company’s size is not a decisive factor for the development or non-development of an enterprise app.
 However, in combination with other factors, it plays a crucial role.

-Small and medium-sized companies may find this scenario is useless because the benefits of the custom app will not cover the enterprise mobile app development.
-Hence, monthly spending for subscription is a sound decision.
+Small and medium-sized companies may find this scenario useless because the custom app’s benefits will not cover the enterprise mobile app development.
+Hence, monthly spending for subscriptions is a sound decision.

 As a rule, inventory management systems have broad functionality, of which small firms need 2-3 options.
 Therefore, it is not practical to pay for a license, installation, and configuration.
-In this situation, it is worth developing a simple app with a few options that your company needs.
+It is worth developing a simple app with a few options that your company needs in this situation.

 We have already touched on this topic a bit in the previous section.
 When deciding on enterprise app development, you must calculate the payback.
 If the investment pays off, go ahead!

 If you opt for a third-party tool, you will have to pay a regular fee and, probably, hire DevOps, who will help you with maintenance operations.
 If the software has some glitches, you will depend on a third-party company to clean it up.
 If you choose to build from scratch, you will need to hire developers and spend some time to agree on all the aspects, such as enterprise application development tools, design, testing.
 In the end, you will get a turnkey solution for your company.
 If a program crashes, you can fix it yourself.